bebatut-slides/2020/14_07_ismb/slides.md

 Note:
 - Give access to the resources
-- More online
+- Not only the material
+- Also tools, data and other infrastructure needed
 - Learn from the COVID situation to move to more online
+- Including teaching itself
-- Hybrid training: Gallantries, H3bionet, Australia
+    - Started with Hybrid training: Gallantries, H3bionet, Australia
-- Some recommendations
     - Full online program: OLS
-- Some recommendations
+- COVID
-- Galaxy paper for online
+    - Development of recommendations for online training
-- Reaching learners everywhere: H3Bionet, OLS
+        - The Carpentries
+        - 1 big hint: having a document in which participants can ask their questions without the need to talk

 ----
 <!-- .slide: data-background="images/reusable.jpg" data-state="dim-background" -->